-After activating Alibaba Cloud OSS, you create a bucket in the OSS console to store objects.
+After you activate Alibaba Cloud OSS, you must create a bucket in the OSS console to store objects.

 - Log on to the OSS console.

 - New console: In the left-side navigation pane, click Buckets.
 On the page that appears, click Create Bucket.

 - Old console: In the left-side bucket list, click the + icon.

 You can also click Overview.
 Click Create Bucket in the upper-right corner.

 - In the Create Bucket dialog box that appears, configure the parameters listed in the following table.

 Parameter Description Bucket Name Set the name of the bucket.
 The name cannot be changed after the bucket is created.
 The naming conventions are as follows:

 - The bucket name must be globally unique in Alibaba Cloud OSS.